Greek battleship Salamis: Construction and cancellation

 The wartime activities of the ship are unclear.
 According to a postwar report written for the Proceedings of the United States Naval Institute, the incomplete vessel was towed to Kiel, where she was used as a barracks ship.
 The modern naval historian René Greger states that the incomplete hull never left Hamburg.
 Some contemporary observers believed the ship had been completed for service with the German Navy, and British Admiral John Jellicoe, the commander of the Grand Fleet, received intelligence that the ship might have been in service by 1916.
-Other observers, such as Barnett, pointed to the difficulty the German Navy would have had in rearming the ship with German guns, given the fact that Germany possessed no designs for naval guns of that caliber or mountings suitable for use aboard Salamis.
+Other observers, such as Barnett, pointed to the difficulty the German Navy would have had in rearming the ship with German guns, as Germany possessed no designs for naval guns of that caliber or mountings suitable for use aboard Salamis.
 He regarded the claim that she had been put into service "doubtful".
-Barnett's assessment was correct; a substantial rebuilding of the ship's barbette structures would have been required to accommodate German guns, and since guns available for naval use were not easily available owing to the needs of the German Army, work was directed toward German vessels under construction like the battlecruiser Hindenburg.
+Barnett's assessment was correct; a substantial rebuilding of the ship's barbette structures would have been required to accommodate German guns, and since guns available for naval use were not easily available owing to the needs of the German Army, work was directed toward German vessels under construction such as the battlecruiser Hindenburg.
 The British realized the rumor was false when the ship did not appear at the Battle of Jutland on 31 May – 1 June 1916.

 Regardless of the ship's wartime disposition, however, Proceedings noted in 1920 that it was "improbable" that construction would resume upon the ship.
 Indeed, the Greek navy refused to accept the incomplete hull, and as a result AG Vulcan sued the Greek government in 1923.
 A lengthy arbitration ensued.
 The Greek navy argued that the ship, which was designed in 1912, was now obsolete and that under the Treaty of Versailles it could not be armed by the German shipyard anyway.
 The Greeks requested that Vulcan return advance payments made before work had stopped.
 The dispute went before the Greco-German Mixed Arbitral Tribunal (established under Article 304 of the Treaty of Versailles), which dragged on throughout the 1920s.
-In 1924, a Dutch admiral was appointed by the tribunal to evaluate the Greek complaints, and he ultimately sided with Vulcan, probably in part due to Greek inquiries to Vulcan earlier that year as to the possibility of modernizing the design.
+In 1924, a Dutch naval officer, Admiral Sourie, was appointed by the tribunal to evaluate the Greek complaints, and he ultimately sided with Vulcan, probably in part due to Greek inquiries to Vulcan earlier that year as to the possibility of modernizing the design.
 Vulcan's response did not satisfy Greek requirements, so the proposal was dropped.